rawls238/Queueing.jl/README.md

-This package provides tools for analysis of birth and death based Markovian Queueing Models
+This package provides tools for simulation of birth and death based Markovian Queueing Models / Networks.

-Queueing Systems currently implemented:

-G/G/1
-G/G/1/K
-G/G/c
-G/G/c/K

-The ultimate goal of this package is to enable the ability to run simulations on arbitrary queueing network topologies.
-Mostly it may gravitate towards enabling the analysis of the performance of complex scheduling algorithms in distributed systems, but it aims to be useful for academic purposes as well.

 ## Documentation